TAFP’s Family Medicine Leadership Experience

 - Role playing scenarios: How to have successful meetings with legislators and how to give persuasive testimony to a legislative committee

-The group will graduate from the program at TAFP’s Annual Session and Primary Care Summit in Arlington.
+The group will graduate from the program at TAFP’s Annual Session and Primary Care Summit in The Woodlands.
 Participants will be asked to complete a project during the year and present their projects during the FMLE final session.